astridyz/Celesta/docs/Core Concepts/Traits.md

 This approach minimizes unnecessary processing and allows the system to respond dynamically to changes in the game or entities' state.

 Traits can be anything.
 Functions to create an instance, a loop for an AI algorithm or even changing a number.

+!!! note "Keep in mind"
+    Traits are applied only once.
+They do not run when a X component changes, but when X component is added or removed from an entity.

 If the requirements are no longer meet, they will be removed.
 When this happen, if the entity meet the requirements again, the trait you be applied once again.

 ### Trait requirements